 Effective usability participant recruiting is vital to collecting reliable data during user research and usability testing.
 Participants must reflect the characteristics of the target users of a product; ideally, they should be potential users themselves.
-TecEd’s recruiting staff is fully trained to screen and select candidates for any project that requires target user participation, using traditional or intercept recruiting methods.
+For research projects you contract TecEd to execute, we will screen and select candidates that match target user participation, using traditional or intercept recruiting methods.

 Planning and Preparation for Usability Participant Recruiting